Road surface marking: United States

 Marked crosswalks are indicated at a minimum by a pair of white lines.
 On major boulevards, crosswalks are further highlighted by zebra stripes, which are large white rectangles in the crosswalk perpendicular to traffic.
-In order to maximize the longevity of zebra crossing stripes, they are usually applied to correspond with the portions of the lane on which the wheels of a car are not usually traveling, thereby reducing wear on the markings themselves.
+In order to maximise the longevity of zebra crossing stripes, they are usually applied to correspond with the portions of the lane on which the wheels of a car are not usually traveling, thereby reducing wear on the markings themselves.

 Pavement markings are used in addition to signs in the United States to designate regular and handicap parking spaces.
 Regular parking spaces are normally marked with white, although other colours are used.
 Handicap parking spaces are required to be located within a specified distance of an entrance.
 Blue markings are used to indicate the parking space is reserved for persons with a disabled parking permit.

 Text is painted onto the pavement to reinforce roadside signs that may be obscured for various reasons or that drivers may overlook.
 Common examples of such legends include "STOP" (before a solid stop line and beside a stop sign) and "SCHOOL" (at the beginning of a school zone).
 On many California streets, the speed limit is painted onto the road surface to alert drivers to a reduced speed zone.
 At some complex junctions, route shield pavement markings guide drivers into the correct lane in advance of an overhead guide sign.

 Pavement marking test areas exist throughout the United States on various major roads.
-In Florida, Interstate 95 has two test locations located in Brevard County: northbound lanes, between mile markers 194 to 198, where the roadway is concrete; and southbound lanes between mile markers 162 to 163, where the roadway is asphalt.
+Interstate 95 in Florida has two test locations in Brevard County: northbound lanes, between mile markers 194 to 198, where the roadway is concrete; and southbound lanes between mile markers 162 to 163, where the roadway is asphalt.
 Interstate 4 had two testing locations in Polk County between mile markers 27 to 29 in both east- and westbound lanes.

 Asia

 Hong Kong

-Road markings in Hong Kong are basically identical with the United Kingdom, with longer dashed white lines to indicate lanes of opposing traffic, and shorter dashed white lines for lanes in the same direction.
-Solid double white lines are used to indicate that drivers are not permitted to change lanes.
+Road markings in Hong Kong are basically identical with the United Kingdom, with longer dashed white lines to indicate lanes of opposing traffic or hazards, and shorter dashed white lines for lanes in the same direction.
+Solid double white lines indicate that drivers and cyclists must not drive or cycle on them.
 A solid white line with a broken white line indicates that crossing the line is allowed from the lane closer to the broken line.
 Double solid white lines are in place in all tunnels and underpasses.

-As in the UK, solid yellow lines are painted along the kerbside to indicate that no parking is allowed, with double solid yellow lines meaning no parking is allowed at any time.
-But unlike the UK loading and unloading are also prohibited in addition to parking.
-(Parking itself is prohibited on any street with lamp posts with or without the yellow markings on kerbside.)
-Zig-zag lines are used on both ends of zebra crossings.
+Solid yellow lines are painted along the kerbside to indicate that stopping is not allowed, unlike in the UK where they only prohibit parking.
+Double solid yellow lines mean stopping is not allowed at any time (parking itself is prohibited on any street with street lighting regardless of whether there are single or double yellow lines).
+Zig-zag lines are used on both ends of zebra crossings to indicate that drivers and cyclists must not stop unless giving way to pedestrians, and pedestrians must not cross the road otherwise than on the crossing.
 Road studs are also used as in the UK.